moiikram/moiikram.github.io/README.md

 ## Instructions

-If you look at the above picture, you can see a resume formatted in markdown which is one of the tools mentioned in Andrew Etter’s book _Modern Technical Writing_.
+If you look at the above picture, you can see a resume formatted in markdown which is one of the tools mentioned in Andrew Etter’s book _git puModern Technical Writing_.

 To learn more about Markdown, check out "More Resources" at the bottom of this file.